openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_components.rst

 .. figure:: figures/objectstorage-ring.png

-These rings are externally managed, in that the server processes themselves do not modify the rings, they are instead given new rings modified by other tools.
+These rings are externally managed.
+The server processes themselves do not modify the rings, they are instead given new rings modified by other tools.

-The ring uses a configurable number of bits from an MD5 hash for a path as a partition index that designates a device.
+The ring uses a configurable number of bits from an ``MD5`` hash for a path as a partition index that designates a device.
 The number of bits kept from the hash is known as the partition power, and 2 to the partition power indicates the partition count.
-Partitioning the full MD5 hash ring allows other parts of the cluster to work in batches of items at once which ends up either more efficient or at least less complex than working with each item separately or the entire cluster all at once.
+Partitioning the full ``MD5`` hash ring allows other parts of the cluster to work in batches of items at once which ends up either more efficient or at least less complex than working with each item separately or the entire cluster all at once.